 Carag Tissue Oxygenation Monitoring System

-The Carag Tissue Oxygenation Monitoring System (CTOM) is a new near-infrared spectroscopy (NIRS) device to accurately measure the oxygenation of the belly to prevent severe complication in preterm babies.
-It allows early detection of life-threatening health concerns.
+The Carag Tissue Oxygenation Monitoring System (CTOM) is a new near-infrared spectroscopy (NIRS) device that allows accurate oxygenation measurement of the belly to prevent severe complication in preterm babies.
+It is designed to early detect life-threatening health concerns.

-Preterm babies can be monitored with CTOM to detect
+Preterm babies can be monitored with CTOM with the goal to detect

 - Necrotizing enterocolitis (NEC)